cowpig/Montreal-Guide/README.md

 **westmount**

-traditionally very jewish, upper-class neighborhood. kind of a public-transport black hole
+traditionally jewish, upper-middle-class neighborhood. pretty and expensive housing. more family-oriented, and kind of a public-transport black hole

 **NDG**